hypo69/hypo/docs/gemini/consultant/ru/utils/jjson.md

 """
 .. module:: src.utils.jjson
    :platform: Windows, Unix
-    :synopsis: Module for handling JSON and CSV files, including loading, dumping, and merging data.
+   :synopsis: Module for handling JSON and CSV files.

-    This module provides functions to:
+This module provides functions for loading, dumping, and manipulating JSON and CSV data.
-    - **Dump JSON data**: Convert JSON or SimpleNamespace objects into JSON format and write to a file, or return the JSON data as a dictionary.
-    - **Load JSON and CSV data**: Read JSON or CSV data from a file, directory, or string, and convert it into dictionaries or lists of dictionaries.
-    - **Convert to SimpleNamespace**: Convert loaded JSON data into SimpleNamespace objects for easier manipulation.
-    - **Merge JSON files**: Combine multiple JSON files from a directory into a single JSON file.
-    - **Parse Markdown**: Convert Markdown strings to JSON format for structured data representation.

 """
-import json
-import os
+from datetime import datetime
-import re
+from math import log
-import pandas as pd
 from pathlib import Path
-from typing import List, Dict, Optional, Any from types import SimpleNamespace from collections import OrderedDict from json_repair import repair_json from src.logger import logger from src.utils.printer import pprint from .convertors.dict import dict2ns
+from typing import List, Dict, Optional, Any from types import SimpleNamespace import json import os import re import pandas as pd from json_repair import repair_json from typing import Any from pathlib import Path import json import pandas as pd from types import SimpleNamespace from collections import OrderedDict

+from src.logger import logger
+from src.utils.printer import pprint from .convertors.dict import dict2ns